olagrottvik/bust/README.md

 ## Getting Started

 It is highly recommended to employ virtual environments while tinkering with this project.
-The project requires Python3!
+See below for short howto.

+### Requirements

+The utility require Python 3.
+The requirements for running the utility, and a few more, are listed in `requirements.txt`.
+To install them in your virtual environment run the following command:

+`$ pip install -r requirements.txt`

+If you are contributing and have added a module to the project, update the requirements by running:

+`$ pip freeze > requirements.txt`

+### Run

+Start the project by simply running the main file:

+`$ python axi_slave_gen.py`

+### Virtual Environment

 To create a virtual environment with Python3:

 ```bash
 $ pip install virtualenv